wonsunahn/CS1632_Reddit_Cats/README.md

 mvn test
 ```

+Alternatively, you may invoke the Test Runner extension for JUnit on VSCode.

 If things go properly, you will see the browser pop up repeatedly for each test
 case, perform the actions, and close.
 In the command line, you should see: